NetworkModule¶

 Platform notes¶

 PC: no-op; MAC is zeroed and device name defaults to MM-0000.
+The management tick is compiled out.

 Test coverage¶